daniel-sol/daniel-sol.github.io/books_english.md

 Habermas, J. (1989). _The Structural Transformation of the Public Sphere: An Inquiry Into a Category of Bourgeois Society._ Polity Press.
 Harari, Y. N. (2014). _Sapiens: A Brief History of Humankind: The multi-million copy bestseller._ Random House.
 Hickel, J. (2020). _Less is More: How Degrowth Will Save the World._ Random House.
-Hippe, I. (2021). [_Korstoget mot velferdsstaten: På innsiden av nyliberale tenketanker._](## "The crusade against the welfare state: On the inside of neoliberal think tanks") Svein Sandnes Bokforlag.
+Hippe, I. (2021). <a href="#" class="translation-link" title="The crusade against the welfare state: On the inside of neoliberal think tanks">_Korstoget mot velferdsstaten: På innsiden av nyliberale tenketanker._</a> Svein Sandnes Bokforlag.
 Horkheimer, M., Adorno, T. W., & Noeri, G. (2002). _Dialectic of Enlightenment._ Stanford University Press.
 Hull, R. B., Robertson, D. P., & Mortimer, M. (2020). _Leadership for Sustainability: Strategies for Tackling Wicked Problems._ Island Press.
-Isaksen, T. R. (2023). [_Ingen tror på nåtiden: Drømmene fra 1989, hvorfor verden blir mørkere og jakten på lyspunkter._](## "Nobody believes in the present: The dream from 1989, why the world has gotten darker, and the hunt for bright spots") Kagge Forlag.
+Isaksen, T. R. (2023). <a href="#" class="translation-link" title="Nobody believes in the present: The dream from 1989, why the world has gotten darker, and the hunt for bright spots">_Ingen tror på nåtiden: Drømmene fra 1989, hvorfor verden blir mørkere og jakten på lyspunkter._</a> Kagge Forlag.
 Jackson, T. (2016). _Prosperity without Growth: Foundations for the Economy of Tomorrow._ Taylor & Francis.
 Jackson, T. (2021). _Post Growth: Life after Capitalism._ John Wiley & Sons.
 Jeffries, S. (2022). _Everything, All the Time, Everywhere: How We Became Postmodern._ Verso Books.